Last Updated: August 6th, 2023

 You can get this type of rider on a term or a whole life policy:

 - With Term Life: Term is the simplest kind of coverage.
-Because term life has an expiration date, its premiums typically cost less and offer more coverage.
+Because term life insurance has an expiration date, its premiums typically cost less and offer more coverage.
 The disability waiver of premium rider will normally be added as a percentage of your premium.
 It’s usually 10 to 15 percent for a term policy.

 - With Whole Life: Whole or permanent life insurance can last the rest of your life.
 Along with your permanent coverage, your premiums fund an additional cash value which you can use later in life.
 These extras make your premiums significantly more expensive compared to term life.
 The rider may add 3 to 5 percent extra to your whole life premiums.